Signed Into Law

 Which agencies enforce HB3425?

-HB3425 is enforced by Local Law Enforcement and District Attorneys.
+HB3425 is enforced by District Attorneys and Local Law Enforcement.

 Q

-The compliance urgency for HB3425 is rated as "moderate".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB3425 is rated as "moderate".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q